 At the present time, if you create a DOI record using the Advanced Create screen in the user interface (UI), you cannot use the UI to edit that record.
 We plan to add this functionality.
 Delivered: Sept.
 30, 2014

 Download of identifiers and metadata

 We plan to make it possible for you to download all your identifiers and their metadata in a format you can maniputate outside of EZID.
 Our first pass at this will be available via the API, and we will introduce it to the UI at a later date.
-Status, Dec.
-2014: We expect to deliver a batch download API service this month as well as introduce an OAI-PMH interface for harvest of public identifiers and their metadata.
-Update Dec.
+Delivered Dec.
 15, 2014: OAI delivered.
-Update Feb.
+Delivered Feb.
 17, 2015: Batch download delivered.

 We will implement a service to inform account owners of links that need repair.
 The service will run on a periodic basis and provide an important component of persistence assurance.

 We will expose EZID system usage statistics in the UI.
 Over time, this and other information will also become available at the group level for group administrators.
 Status, Dec.
 2014: We expect to introduce this feature in the redesigned user interface.

 EZID currently supports identifier lookup only.
 We will expand this to support broader search options by metadata fields, for example.
 Status, Dec.
 2014: We expect to introduce this feature in the redesigned user interface.

 Various improvements are envisioned to improve the speed of processes and build the foundation for the Search functionality (above).